BMuuN/vsts-assemblyinfo-task/src/Overview.md

   ![Assembly Info Set](images/Assembly_Manifest_Data.png)

 ### Help and Support
-Please visit our [wiki](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki) where you'll find articles describing how to configure the task parameters, including the various version formats supported by the extension.
+Please visit our [wiki](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki) for articles describing how to configure the task parameters, including the various version formats supported by the extension.

 ## Contributions
 We welcome all contributions whether it's logging bugs, creating suggestions or submitting pull requests.